exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 Sometimes it is necessary to force a rebuild of a flavor.
 A typical reason to update the dependencies is to fix bugs and security vulnerabilities in the installed dependencies.
-To force a rebuild the command line option --force-rebuild can be used with basically all commands of ./exaslct, except the clean commands.
+To force a rebuild the command line option `--force-rebuild` can be used with basically all commands of `./exaslct`, except the clean commands.

 ## Partial builds and rebuilds